vadel/ACPD/README.md

 # ACPD
-This repository contains the code corresponding to the paper *Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions*, by
+This repository contains the code corresponding to the paper ***Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions***, by
-Jon Vadillo, Roberto Santana & Jose A. Lozano (Under Review).
+Jon Vadillo, Roberto Santana & Jose A. Lozano, *Journal of Machine Learning Research, 24(15), 1-42*.

 ## Setup instructions
 The following instructions describe how to download and create the required resources: